octaltree/wrepl/README.md

 # WREPL

 Watch-Read-Eval-Print Loop<br>
+`wrepl` is REPL wrapper.
 Since `wrepl` watchs file change, you can use your favorite text editor (nvim, vim, vi, etc.).
 `wrepl` saves and restores global vars with [uqfoundation/dill](https://github.com/uqfoundation/dill), it is able to eval only changes.

 ## Install